OldUnreal/UnrealTournamentPatches/README.md

 #### Windows Installation

+# Windows 7 or later

-We distribute our **Windows** patches in multiple formats.
+We distribute our patches for modern **Windows** systems in multiple formats.
 We recommend that you run the exe installer to patch your game.

 However, you can also simply unpack the zip package **on top of an existing installation** of Unreal Tournament.
 No other actions are needed to install the patch.

+# Windows XP and Vista

+The **legacy Windows** version of our patch is only available as a zip package.
+You can install this patch by unpacking the zip file **on top of an existing installation** of Unreal Tournament.
+No other actions are needed to install the patch.

+**Note:**
+* Some features may be unavailable for Windows XP and Vista systems.
+* The patch for Windows XP and Vista is experimental and (mostly) untested.
+* Windows XP and Vista support will be removed from future patches.

 #### Linux Installation